UAE’s Amal spacecraft rockets toward Mars in Arab world 1st

 The UAE has set a goal to build a human colony on Mars by 2117.

-“It sends a very strong message to the Arab youth that if the UAE is able to reach Mars in less than 50 years, they could do much more,” Omran Sharaf, the project director of Emirates Mars Mission, told The Associated Press on Sunday as his colleagues prepared for the launch.
+“It sends a very strong message to the Arab youth that if the UAE is able to reach Mars in less than 50 years, they could do much more,” Sharaf told The Associated Press on Sunday as his colleagues prepared for the launch.

-The Emiratis involved in the program also acknowledged it represented a step forward for the Arab world, the home of mathematicians and scientists for centuries before the wars and chaos that have gripped wide swathes of it in recent times.
+The Emiratis also acknowledged it represented a step forward for the Arab world, the home of mathematicians and scientists for centuries before the wars and chaos that have gripped wide swathes of it in recent times.

 “So the region has been going through tough times in the past decades, if not centuries,” Sharaf said.
 “Now we have the case of the UAE, a country that’s moving forward with its plans, looking at the future and the future of region also.”